 Queen's Gold Medal for Poetry, 2014

 ‘Imtiaz Dharker’s poetry shines a light in the dark.
 She is interested in how things work, in art, in history, in politics… You cannot hear her perform without being somehow transformed by the experience.
-Witty, wise, profound and moving, her work crosses continents.
-Carol Ann Duffy once said if there was to be a world laureate, it would be Dharker.
-Agreed.’ – Jackie Kay, The Guardian
+Witty, wise, profound and moving, her work crosses continents.’ – Jackie Kay, The Guardian

 'Luck is the Hook by Imtiaz Dharker is my stand-out book of poetry this year.
 Lyrical with a compassionate humanity, Dharker’s poems have a piercing, deceptive simplicity of image and language, particularly the poems about the loss of her husband and her bereavement...Her poems have great musicality, written for the ear as much as the page.
 A striking performer, it is particularly pleasurable to hear her read.
 A talented artist, her repetition of concepts or images in new contexts weaving throughout the book is a technique echoed in the black and white drawings illustrating the book, their delicacy and simplicity of tonal patterns evoking the essence of each poem’s theme.
 An exquisite, deeply moving collection.' - Stephanie Green, Glasgow Review of Books (Reads of the Year, 2018)